armory/docs/content/en/docs/installation/system-requirements.md

 ## Browsers

-You can ues any modern browser to interact with the UI.
+You can use any modern browser to interact with the UI.

 ## External storage